SylvainPhilipona/Process-Detector/README.md

 # Process-Detector
+## Be aware that this software is a proof of concept and is intended for educational use only.
 This program detect the use of a specific software with a powershell script.

 The program read the amount of RAM usage that the process from a software uses.
 This is done every 300ms.<br>